cjackson692/cjackson692.github.io/research.md

 *Graduate Syntax coursework*

-Analysis of three classes of movement in Icelandic — head-to-head (V-to-T and T-to-C), DP movement (unaccusatives, raising, passives), and WH movement — with motivating data and tree representations.
+Analysis of three classes of movement in Icelandic; head-to-head (V-to-T and T-to-C), DP movement (unaccusatives, raising, passives), and WH movement; with motivating data and tree representations.

 ---

-## Personal Projects

-### Comparing Constructed and Natural Languages using Information Theory

-Ongoing work, in collaboration with research team members and outside experts, applying information-theoretic metrics (entropy, redundancy, lexicon-level measures) to systematically compare constructed languages with natural-language baselines.
-Supports the 2023 DFW Metroplex Linguistic Conference talk and UNT COI 15th Anniversary poster.